IELTSpeaking

 AI speaking graders mark against the same four criteria and return a band estimate in seconds, which solves the two things self-marking can't: pronunciation analysis at the level of individual sounds and stress patterns, and a consistent standard — the same grader, applying the same criteria, every single time, with no politeness and no fatigue.

 Use it as a fixed benchmark rather than a one-off verdict.
-Take a full timed mock once a week and watch the trend: any single AI score is an estimate, typically within about half a band, but a line moving from 5.5 to 6.5 over six weeks is real signal.
-And when the grammar feedback flags the same article or tense error week after week, that's not noise — that's your drill list writing itself.
+Take a full timed mock at regular intervals and watch the trend under comparable conditions.
+Any single AI score is an estimate, but repeated changes supported by clearer recordings can be useful evidence.
+When feedback flags the same article or tense error repeatedly, add it to your drill list.

 Turn feedback into a weekly loop